WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 But let's say the bulk of crimes from these factors come from feelings of rejection and unfairness, hopelessness for the future.
 Then by taking actions to create a fair and inclusive society, by improving social support for isolated citizens, we should see an impact on crime.

-In addition, when kids fall into criminality, generally because of a *not stellar life*, they're more likely to stay in this path so education and caring for the youth and protecting them from bad influence are especially important.
+In addition, when kids fall into criminality, generally because of a *not stellar life*, they're more likely to stay in this path so education and caring for the youth and protecting them from bad influences are especially important.

 Also, people have a (arguably) legitimate desire to improve their condition, if given the possibility there will always be someone tempted to do it at the expense of others.
 Stopping all abuse, would require, again, a disproportionate amount of surveillance that wouldn't work anyway.

 I'd focus on the biggest ones, not hidden work nor welfare abuse but wealthy tax evasion and embezzlement by people in power.
-That should be done by enforcing transparency and accountability, there is a few countries with low corruption rate that we can inspire from like Norway with their public tax records.
+That should be done by enforcing transparency and accountability.
+There are a few countries with low corruption rates that we can inspire from like Norway with their public tax records.

 Sadly, even if we miraculously did all of that, crime wouldn't disappear since we can't control everyone.